English

 Individual reading:

 Every week, each teacher/ TA in the Early Years and Key Stage 1 hears each child read.
 This is recorded in home learning planners with targets recorded accordingly.
 Parents are supported to read with their children at home through the use of regularly changed school books, home-school communication in home learning planners and newsletter updates.
-TAs are deployed effectively to support children’s reading through different programmes such as Better Reading Partnership.
-Whenever hearing children read, staff, as well as pupils’ use reading mats to support progress towards targets linked to individual needs.
-In years 3, 4, 5, 6 teachers hear children read who are below expected attainment.
+TAs are also deployed effectively to support children’s reading.
+Throughout KS2, children are given opportunities to read to an adult or independently.
+Children who are reading at a level below their age-related expectation will be listened to more frequently to support their fluency and comprehension.

 IDL Spelling:

 The IDL Literacy Intervention is a speaking-computer-based multi-sensory system which supports learners to increase their reading and spelling ages.
-Your child’s login is in this planner.
+Individual children will be given a login for this programme if s/he needs to practise.
+Your child’s login is in his/her planner.

 Writing